xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 is the second namespace attached to a secondary controller of device that resides in DomD.

-## TSN1 pass-through

-In this release TSN1 network interface is assigned to DomU.
-DomU still used XEN PV Network for NFS boot, because this is more convenient.
-DomU expects that TSN1 ip address will be assigned using DHCP.
-User can provide own IP address by editing `/etc/systemd/network/tsn1.network` file.

-vmq0 interface is disabled in this release.
-But it can be enabled back by un-commenting corresponding line in `/etc/xen/domu.cfg` file in Dom0.

 ## Ethernet controller configuration for SR-IOV

 ### Configuring SR-IOV feature of Ethernet controller before attaching it to a DomU